oceanhackweek/ohw-resources/docs/prep/git.md

 	git revert HEAD
 	```

+!!! note
-	!
-Note your files in the local repo will be still there.
+    Your files in the local repo will be still there.

 ## References and Resources